m4riusz/Assembly-Language-Learning/README.md

 # Assembly-Language-Learning
 Assembly language learning repository for x86.
+For macOS only.

 ![Registers in x86](registers_x86.png)